 As I tasted non-Pinot wine samples from Southern Oregon wine producer Troon Vineyard, it triggered those memories from my last year in high school.
 It was interesting to learn why Rhône varieties prevalent in Southern France would do well in their vineyards located in the Siskiyou Mountains, which differs from Oregon’s most well known area, Willamette Valley.
 Troon notes that their vineyards have longer days during the summer, contrasted by their days becoming shorter closer to harvest.
 The combination of both factors creates an environment that provides plenty of sunshine for those grape varieties that need it, yet not too much, helping to keep alcohol levels reasonable, retaining acidity and allowing grapes to hang longer for more flavor development.
 Their climate has more in common with Southern France than Willamette Valley.

 Sense of Place

-One day in particular stands out during my senior year of high school, at that artist institution, where we were encouraged by a teacher to stand in front of the class and tell a real life story from our life that was either funny or sad.
+One day in particular stands out during my senior year of high school at that performing arts institution, when we were encouraged by a teacher to stand in front of the class and tell a true story from our life that was either funny or sad.
 One of my friends, Rikisha, stood up and told the story of the last time she saw her mother, a drug addict; my other friend, Tamika, went next and related the time that her mother’s boyfriend stabbed her mother in the back with a knife, leaving her paralyzed from the waist down.
 At that moment, as I sat there living with my secret – a drug addicted mother who would tell me that I was only worth what she could get for me (she would get money from her father to be used, supposedly, for my education) and a father whom I had only met a couple times in my life – I realized why we were friends and why it was not so easy for me to make friends with other people… I had needed to find other kids that understood my home life in the truest sense of the word.